CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 #### Part 1 - Display Where

+The first option is to turn on or off the display of the content social buttons.
+This option does in essence the same thing as unpublishing the associated plugin with out the hassle of searching through the plugins.

-The first option allows you to choose if you want the social buttons to be displayed everywhere for example in all items displayed in a blog layout or only when you have selected a particular article.
+The next option allows you to choose if you want the social buttons to be displayed everywhere for example in all items displayed in a blog layout or only when you have selected a particular article.
 This will affect the display of the buttons in both Joomla and K2.